-During the nine months ended September 30, 2021, cash used in operating activities was \$130.6 million, resulting primarily from our net loss of \$163.4 million and increase in other long-term assets of \$1.0 million partially offset by an increase in our accrued expenses and accounts payable of \$14.8 million, a decrease in our prepaid expenses of \$11.4 million, and non-cash items of \$7.6 million, made up of stock-based compensation of \$6.0 million, amortization of our right-of-use assets on operating leases of \$1.0 million, and depreciation expense of \$0.6 million.
+During the nine months ended September 30, 2021, cash used in operating activities was \$130.6 million, resulting primarily from our net loss of \$163.4 million and other long-term assets of \$1.0 million partially offset by increases in our accrued expenses and accounts payable of \$14.8 million, a decrease in our prepaid expenses of \$11.4 million, and non-cash items of \$7.6 million, comprised of stock-based compensation of \$6.0 million, amortization of our right-of-use assets on operating leases of \$1.0 million, and depreciation expense of \$0.6 million.
 The increase in our accrued expenses and accounts payable of \$14.8 million was primarily associated with our manufacturing scale-up project.
-We have continued spending on cartridge manufacturing scale-up and instrument manufacturing as we prepare for commercial launch.